Global migration experts come to Bristol

 Speakers include Bela Hovy, Chief of Migration at the UN Department of Economic and Social Affairs (DESA) and Jon Simmons, Deputy Director of Migration and Border Analysis at the Home Office.

+Event organiser Ann Singleton, from the University of Bristol's School for Policy Studies, said: "There is an urgent need for a more robust evidence base for migration policy.
 "Since 2014, more than 23,000 migrant deaths and disappearances have been recorded globally by the IOM, although the real number is likely to be significantly higher because many deaths are unrecorded.

 "Improving the quality, analysis and use of migration data is vital that can hopefully prevent further deaths, as well as inform sustainable policies for economic and social development."